ma4a/node-savetv/README.md

 Prerequisites
 -------------

 The download script depends on the existance of wget.
 You can get a version of wget for Windows from http://gnuwin32.sourceforge.net/packages/wget.htm.
 A version for the Mac from http://osxdaily.com/2012/05/22/install-wget-mac-os-x/.
 Linux wget is typically installed with the base OS.
 We have tried the two wgets but typically any wget should do the trick.
+Make sure that once installed the path wget resides in is part of the PATH variable and can be seen on the comand line without specifying the path.

 Installation
 ------------